 Today websites like Facebook, Twitter, and plenty of others are becoming CRUCIAL for success as a blogger.
-They offer a rich potential to connect with, engage, and attract new readers and leads to your site.
+Whether you do the “work” yourself or hire a social media strategist, these platforms offer a rich potential to connect with, engage, and attract new readers and leads to your site.

-This trend isn’t going anywhere in 2016, so today I’m going to give you the complete rundown on how to rock the social media world in the coming year.
+This trend isn’t going anywhere in 2020, so today I’m going to give you the complete rundown on how to rock the social media world in the years to come.

 Here’s Our RoadMap: (quick links)

 Strut your confidence on the most popular social networks with this infographic on how to be a social media rock star [2020 edition].